Kes tahab saada miljonäriks?

 Kes tahab saada miljonäriks?
-(English translation: Who wants to become a millionaire?) was an Estonian game show based on the original British format of Who Wants to Be a Millionaire?.
+(English translation: Who wants to become a millionaire?) is an Estonian quiz show based on the original British format of Who Wants to Be a Millionaire?.
 The show was hosted by Hannes Võrno and ran for six seasons, from 2002 to 2008.
 The main goal of the game was to win 1 million EEK (€63,912) by answering 15 multiple-choice questions correctly.
 There were 3 lifelines - "fifty fifty", "phone a friend" and "ask the audience".
 The final season introduced the Three Wise Men lifeline from the second milestone.
-The game show was shown on the Estonian TV station TV3.
+The game show was shown on the TV3.
 When a contestant got the fifth question correct, they would leave with at least 1,000 EEK.
 When a contestant got the tenth question correct, they would leave with at least 32,000 EEK.